ezoerner/scalable-chat/README.md

 ### What is this repository for? ###

-* A sample multiuser application with a scalable architecture.
+* A demo multiuser application with a scalable architecture.
 * A chat room application that demonstrates akka-persistence by storing chat history
+* TO DO: Chat room libraries for embedding chat in other applications

 ### Technology Stack ###

 * ScalaFX client
 * Akka in both client and server
-* Akka I/O used for client server communications
+* Akka Streams and Akka I/O used for client server communications
 * Akka Cluster with cluster-aware routing
 * Akka Persistence with Cassandra
 * Akka Testkit and Specs2 testing

-### Future ###
+### Future Plans ###
-The plan is instead of using cluster-aware routing for users and chatrooms, use Akka Cluster Sharding in combination with akka-persistence.
+Instead of using cluster-aware routing for users and chatrooms, use Akka Cluster Sharding in combination with akka-persistence.

-Also, instead of using Akka TCP sockets, use Akka HTTP (built on Reactive Streams) for communication between client and server.
+Also, instead of using Akka TCP sockets, use Akka HTTP with websockets for communication between client and server.

+Build chatroom functionality into libraries that can be embedded in other applications.

-### How do I get set up? ###
+### Running ###

 * Requires Java 8 (though the project is written entirely in Scala)
 * Configuration files are in `server/src/main/resources/application.conf` and `client/src/main/resources/application.conf` for server and client respectively.